neithernut/dr.w.falls/doc/design/Display.md

 capsule preview.

-## Score board/roaster
+## Score board/roster

-Each phase features a roaster or score-board, and while there are differences, there also are lots of similarities between what's displayed as part of the score-board.
+Each phase features a roster or score-board, and while there are differences, there also are lots of similarities between what's displayed as part of the score-board.
 In particular, the overall score and player (connection) status should be conveyed in the same way during the waiting and the round phases.
 An abstraction which covers all these cases would be preferable.

-In all cases, the roaster will be exposed to connection tasks as a list, with each item corresponding to one player, and be displayed as a table, with each row corresponding to one list entry.
+In all cases, the roster will be exposed to connection tasks as a list, with each item corresponding to one player, and be displayed as a table, with each row corresponding to one list entry.
 Thus, we'll only need to focus on how to accommodate for the different item types, assuming that we'll manage to agree on